-The combination of hot weather and lack of refrigeration can turn a holiday picnic into a miserable memory.
-Because bacteria (usually salmonella, E. coli, or staphylococcus aureus) multiply quickly when food is unrefrigerated, keep all cooked food or food you plan to cook in an insulated cooler with enough ice to hold it at 40 degrees F.
+The combination of hot weather and lack of refrigeration can turn a holiday picnic into a miserable experience.
+According to Eatright.org, a website of the Academy of Nutrition and Dietetics, one in six Americans gets sick every year from foodborne pathogens.
+Because bacteria (usually Salmonella, E. coli, or Staphylococcus aureus) multiply quickly when food is left unrefrigerated, you should keep all cooked food or food you plan to cook in an insulated cooler with enough ice to hold it at 40 degrees F.

 Be particularly careful of salads containing potatoes, eggs, pasta, meat or fish that are combined with mayonnaise.
-These foods are an ideal medium for the growth of bacteria that can make you very sick with nausea, vomiting, cramps, diarrhea, fever, and headache.
+These foods are ideal media for the growth of bacteria that can make you very sick with nausea, vomiting, cramps, diarrhea, fever, and headache.
 The mayo itself usually isn’t the problem – commercially produced mayonnaise is made with pasteurized eggs and contains vinegar and lemon juice that provide enough acidity to discourage bacterial growth.
-However, potatoes, pasta, meat and fish can reduce the acidity and encourage germs to grow in the mixture.
-And, of course, when mayo is homemade with fresh eggs, you can run into even more trouble.
-In any event, thoroughly chill all salad ingredients (including mayo) before you combine them, and keep the salads on ice or in the cooler at 40 degrees F. After serving, don’t leave salads on the picnic table – return them to the cooler immediately.
+However, potatoes, pasta, meat and fish can reduce the acidity and encourage germs to proliferate in the mixture.
+And, of course, you can run into even more trouble with homemade mayo containing fresh eggs.
+In any event, thoroughly chill all salad ingredients (including mayo) before you combine them and keep the salads on ice or in the cooler at 40 degrees F. After serving, don’t leave salads on the picnic table – return them to the cooler immediately.

 Here are some other food safety tips:

 - Carry your cooler in the air-conditioned car, not the trunk, and at the picnic site put it in the shade with the lid closed.
 Replace melted ice.